tagliala/StaminIA/README.md

 jQuery throttle / debounce is licensed under the MIT License

-jqPlot is licensed under the MIT License
+flot is licensed under the MIT License

 PHT is licensed under the PHP License, version 3.0